hirakuni45/RX/rxprog/README.md

 - Pull down if the device has a UB terminal.
 (4.7K)
 - Pull down if there is an EMLE terminal.
 (4.7K)
 - Set the MD terminal to "Low" and input the "Reset" signal.
+- When executing an internal program, set the MD pin to "High level" and input reset signal.

 ---
 ## Connection terminal list